Terra Lawson-Remer: Political positions

 Lawson-Remer supported lifting San Diego County's ban on businesses selling recreational cannabis in unincorporated areas, favoring market regulation instead of prohibitive policy.
 On climate change, she wanted to put together a plan that involved adopting a Community Choice Aggregation program setting a timeline for 90% clean energy, support for mitigation banking, and other initiatives.
 Lawson-Remer suggested providing incentives for developers building affordable housing as a means to resolve San Diego's housing crisis.
 She supported the implementation of smart growth to curb sprawl.
 Lawson-Remer said that racism in the United States continued to be a problem locally and nationally.
 She opposed outsourcing the jail medical and mental health services of the San Diego County Sheriff's Department.
 Lawson-Remer criticized San Diego County's response to the COVID-19 pandemic, seeing the county as unready to handle outbreaks.

 On the United States' investment in multilateral development banks, Lawson-Remer supported continued investment in these financial institutions on the basis that such investment develops and maintains national security.
 She argued that the G20 lacked legitimacy as an international actor because of issues surrounding the institution's transparency and accountability, believing that the G20 needed greater involvement of the people whose policies they affect.

 Personal life

 Lawson-Remer resides in Encinitas, California, where she raises her daughter Eeva Kai as a single mother.
 Lawson-Remer is non-binary and pansexual.
 Explaining why she became a politician, Lawson-Remer cited Hillary Clinton's loss in the 2016 United States presidential election.
-Lawson-Remer's sister, Alexa, works as an associate at Sullivan & Cromwell.
-In 2018, the National LGBT Bar Association named her sister one of the Best LGBT Lawyers Under 40.